Large deviations in the many-body localization transition: The case of the random-field XXZ chain: Results

 \subsection{The finite size phase diagrams}

 In what follows, we show the behavior of $\beta_\star$, $\phi_a(\beta_\star)$ and $\phi_q(\beta = 2)$ as a function of $W$ with increasing $L$.
 From these curves we extract the relevant finite-size critical disorder strengths $W_{\rm ergo}(L)$, $W_{\rm MBL}(L)$ and $W^{\rm typ}_{\rm MBL}(L)$, respectively, as it is shown in the example of Fig.~\ref{fig:minima_Delta1} for $\Delta = 1.0$.
 From top to bottom the panels are: the value $\beta_\star$ for which the minimum is reached, the height of the plateau $\phi_a(\beta_\star)$, and the value of the quenched free-energy for the physical transport $\phi_q(\beta = 2)$.
 The critical disorder strengths are computed through a linear or cubic spline interpolation using the points closest to the relevant crossings.

+Note however that an accurate numerical determination of the values of $\beta_\star$, the corresponding minimum $\phi_a(\beta_\star)$, and their associated statistical uncertainties is rather delicate.
+In fact, the behavior of $\phi_a(\beta)$ for $\beta > \beta_\star$ is intrinsically affected by very large and uncontrolled statistical fluctuations.
+This originates from the very mechanism that generates the minimum: for $\beta > \beta_\star$ (i.e., at lower effective temperatures), the annealed free energy becomes dominated by rare, anomalously large contributions to the partition sum.
+As a consequence, the variance of $\phi_a(\beta)$ in this regime becomes ill-defined (or extremely large and dominated by extreme statistics at finite sampling), making conventional empirical error estimates unreliable.

+For this reason, although the region $\beta < \beta_\star$ exhibits well-controlled and clearly bounded error bars (as shown in Fig.~\ref{fig:free_energies}), the statistical uncertainty in the vicinity of and beyond $\beta_\star$ is necessarily much larger.

+To estimate the uncertainty on $\beta_\star$ and $\phi_a(\beta_\star)$, we therefore adopted a heuristic strategy based on sampling stability.
+Specifically, we monitor the evolution of these quantities as a function of the number of disorder realizations, computing cumulative averages and tracking their convergence upon increasing the sample size.
+The resulting fluctuations provide an empirical estimate of the associated error bars.
+The procedure is described in detail in~\appref{sec:ErrorBars}.

+We emphasize that, since this approach relies on cumulative averaging, successive estimates are statistically correlated.
+As a consequence, the resulting error bars are inevitably underestimating the true statistical uncertainty.
+To the best of our knowledge, however, there is no straightforward alternative method to reliably quantify the uncertainty in a regime dominated by rare-event statistics of this type.

-The error bars associated to the critical disorder strengths are computed through standard error propagation---whenever the corresponding covariance matrix is well-behaved, see~\appref{sec:ErrorBars} for further details---or with a Monte-Carlo based bootstrap resampling.
+Finally, the error bars associated with the extracted critical disorder strengths are obtained either through standard error propagation—when the corresponding covariance matrix is well-conditioned (see~\appref{sec:ErrorBars})—or via a Monte Carlo bootstrap resampling procedure.

 We repeat this procedure for several values of $\Delta$ to construct a finite size phase-diagram in the $W-\Delta$ plane.
 The results of this procedure are shown in Fig.~\ref{fig:phase_diagram} for both the spin and Anderson bases.